gvela024/learn-you-haskell-for-great-gob/README.md

 # learn-you-haskell-for-great-gob
-- `http://learnyouahaskell.com/starting-out` I'm a list comprehension
+- `http://learnyouahaskell.com/starting-out` Not only can we have multiple predicates